 Key Questions Answered

-- Who will be doing what in the tokenization of the card number? - The answer is both complicated and surprising
+- Who will be doing what in the tokenisation of the card number? - The answer is both complicated and surprising

 - Who controls the link between the token and the ‘real’ number? – New stakeholders and roles are being introduced into the payments ecosystem

-- Whose rules and standards will apply to tokenization in Canada? – There is a new compliance regime around tokenization with some unique Canadian twists
+- Whose rules and standards will apply to tokenisation in Canada? – There is a new compliance regime around tokenisation with some unique Canadian twists

-- Who is charging whom for tokenization services? – While fraud costs may be reduced, somebody has to pay the additional tokenization services costs
+- Who is charging whom for tokenisation services? – While fraud costs may be reduced, somebody has to pay the additional tokenisation services costs

 This Navigation Report was written from a business perspective.
-It is designed to provide the necessary insight for issuers, processors and merchants to identify a way forward in their tokenization strategies and product plans.
-If your organization is looking for a path through the minefield in retail payments tokenization, then this Navigation Report and its 32 Action Advisories is part of your essential reading.
+It is designed to provide the necessary insight for issuers, processors and merchants to identify a way forward in their tokenisation strategies and product plans.
+If your organization is looking for a path through the minefield in retail payments tokenisation, then this Navigation Report and its 32 Action Advisories is part of your essential reading.

 This report can be purchased as a stand-alone report through this website.
 It may also fall within your organization's subscription package.